rsley/EconSys/README.md

 <br/>I do not take credit for the code in the Dashboard except for the parts which I modified which are not included in the original Discord-Dashboard project.
 Before reproducing, modifying, or forking this project, you must acquire a <a href="https://assistantscenter.com/discord-dashboard/v2">Software License for Discord-Dashboard.</a><br/><br/>I made *some* modifications to the Dashboard, like those found at `modstore/dbd-soft-ui` and `modstore`; however, the original credits for it go to the ones mentioned below and the rest of the team over at Assistants Center.

 ### Special Thanks
 - To my High School Mathematics professor, Miss.
-Lisa Bickford.
+Bickford.
-- To my school's Academic Directors, Angela Jarman and Flor Morado.
+- To my Academic Directors, Miss Jarman and Miss Morado.
-- To my Technology, Innovation, and Robotics professor, Eva Melo.
+- To my Technology, Innovation, and Robotics professor, Miss Melo.
 - To Lt.
 Col. Bickford for inspiring me to continue my extracurricular carreer and for being a role model through High School, as well as teaching me Statistics.
-- To the rest of my School's Board for always allowing me to expand my extracurricular activities within the school.

 ## Env